Obl1o/bash-cheat-sheet/README.md

 <br>
 <br>
 A handy cheat sheet for essential Bash commands, covering file management, process handling, networking, and more.
-Perfect for beginners and experienced users looking for a quick reference. __Printable PDF available in the "release" section__.
+Perfect for beginners and experienced users looking for a quick reference. __Printable PDF available in the release section__.
 <br>
 <br>